TCA166/reimagined-adventure/README.md

 - -v: the verbose flag will make the process notify the user of it's actions
 - -c: the confirm flag will make the process check with the user on the deletions (Very useful for debugging config files)

+Ideally you use this utility to setup the daemon yourself using built in UNIX tools for that like cron.

 ## Daemon

-The daemon program will create a new daemon process that will monitor directories in config, and when a new file is added clean the directory of non compliant with config files.
+The daemon program will create a new daemon process called "directory monitor" that will monitor directories in config using the inotify API.
+Should a new file be added to a monitored directory, the directory-monitor will scan the directory where a change was detected and act accordingly.

 ```Bash
 ./daemon <path to config file>
 ```

+The daemon uses the syslog to notify the user of it's status.
+After each received set of event from inotify the daemon will reload it's config, so feel free to modify the config freely.
+Apart from the config reloading itself, a SIGUSR1 signal to the daemon will force an immediate reload.

 ## Config file